mikejonestechno/bitburner-scripts/docs/08gameplay.md

 >
 > each successful weaken lowers security by 0.05.

-It takes 500 successful hacks to increase security by 1.
+It takes 500 hacks to increase security by 1.

-It takes 250 successful grows to increase security by 1.
+It takes 250 grows to increase security by 1.

-It takes 20 successful weakens to reduce security by 1.
+It takes 20 weakens to reduce security by 1.

 ## About The Code